woodie/typescript_runner/README.md

 #!/usr/bin/env typescript
 ```

-The command simply transpiles the TS file to $TMPDIR, then runs the JS output with node.
+The command transpiles the TS file to a unique folder in $TMPDIR, then runs the JS output with node.
 Node ignores to shebang.

 ```bash
 #!/usr/bin/env bash